hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 The final projects of past students can be found in this archive GitHub organization: <https://github.com/data-projects-archive/>

+This course is tailor made for communication background students and imposes no prerequisites.
+However, one need to get prepared to the following challenges:

+1. Become a native GitHub resident -- join discussions, hand-in homeworks and collaborate projects, all on [GitHub](http://github.com/).
+2. Expect intensive coding exercises in Python.
+Every class is about half lecture and half lab exercise.
+You will also have many exercises after the class.
+3. Identify and solve practical problems in one's own domain, that can be tackled by a limited set of duly learned data analytics knowledge.
+Every week, one group will work on a real case using that week's knowledge.

 ## Course structure

 ![course structure](/assets/Chapter0-COMM7780.png)